MrRandomDevelopment/roblox-oauth-to-firebase/README.md

 - Check the browser console for any error messages.
 - Verify your Firebase and Roblox OAuth credentials.

 By following these steps, you should have a fully functional Roblox OAuth signup flow integrated with Firebase.
-If you need any help, feel free to contact `me@mrrandom.dev`, I will respond ASAP.